davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/data.md

 <code>-Dgemfire.disableShutdownHook</code> JVM System property to
 <code>true</code> before your Spring Boot application starts up when
 using export.
-Unfortunately, this Java runtime shutdown hook is registered and enabled in {pivotal-gemfire-name} by default, which results in the cache and the Regions being closed before the SBDG Export functionality can export the data, thereby resulting in a
+Unfortunately, this Java runtime shutdown hook is registered and enabled in VMware GemFire by default, which results in the cache and the Regions being closed before the SBDG Export functionality can export the data, thereby resulting in a
 <code>CacheClosedException</code>.
 SBDG
 {github-url}/spring-geode-autoconfigure/src/main/java/org/springframework/geode/boot/autoconfigure/DataImportExportAutoConfiguration.java#L173-L183[makes
-a best effort] to disable the {pivotal-gemfire-name} JVM shutdown hook when export is enabled, but it is at the mercy of the JVM
+a best effort] to disable the VMware GemFire JVM shutdown hook when export is enabled, but it is at the mercy of the JVM
-<code>ClassLoader</code>, since {pivotal-gemfire-name}'s JVM shutdown
+<code>ClassLoader</code>, since VMware GemFire's JVM shutdown
 hook
 {apache-geode-src}/geode-core/src/main/java/org/apache/geode/distributed/internal/InternalDistributedSystem.java#L2185-L2223[registration]
 is declared in a <code>static</code> initializer.</td>